Dijadiju/alx-low_level_programming/0x00-hello_world/README.md

    Writes a script that generates the assembly code of a C code and save it in an output file.
 The C file name is saved in the variable $CFILE and output file is named the same as the C file, but with the extension .s instead of .c.

 3. Name
    Writes a script that compiles a C file and creates an executable named cisfun.
-The C file name is saved in the varibale $CFILE.
+The C file name is saved in the varibale $CFILE.e

+4. Hello, puts
+   Writes a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line using puts instead of printf adn returning the value 0.